Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 ### 1. Component ID
 Property: `id`
 Unique ID for each component.
-This comes pre-filled, but you can change the value as you like.
+The ID is auto-generated when you add a component, but you can change the value as you like.

 ### 2. Source
 Property: `src`